dc6jn/gpx2msfs/README.md

 #### Installation of required librarys
-Got to the directory of your gpx2msfs installation and do
+Go to the directory of your gpx2msfs installation and run
 ```shell
 python -m pip install -r requirements.txt
 ```